+Cash price RM 100,000

-GST@ 6% RM6,000.00
+GST@ 6% RM 6,000.00

-Interest Charges@ 3% RM3,000
+Interest Charges@3% RM 3,000

-Total RM109,000
+Total RM 109,000

-Q7: As a lessee, I use the leased asset for the furtherance of my business.
+Q7.
+As a lessee, I use the leased asset for the furtherance of my business.
 How much input tax credit can I claim?

-A7: If the asset can be attributed wholly to the making of taxable supply then you can claim the input tax credit in full.
-If you make both exempt supply and taxable supply, then you only claim the input tax credit that is attributable to taxable supplies.
+A7.
+If the asset can be attributed wholly to the making of taxable supply, then you can claim the input tax credit in full.
+If you make both exempt supply and taxable supply, then you can only claim the input tax credit that is attributable to taxable supplies.

 ABC Sdn.
-Bhd. is a GST registrant who makes wholly taxable supplies (commercial/industrial buildings).
-For the relevant taxable period, taxable supplies amounts to RM1,500,000.
-Under a financial lease agreement, ABC Sdn Bhd incurs GST amounting to RM25,000 on the leased asset (crane).
-The crane is used wholly for building a commercial/industrial complex.
-Therefore, ABC Sdn Bhd is entitled to an input tax credit of RM25,000.
+Bhd. is a GST registered person who makes wholly taxable supplies (commercial/industrial buildings).
+For the relevant taxable period, taxable supplies amounts are RM 1,500,000.
+Under a financial lease agreement, ABC Sdn Bhd incurs GST amounting to RM 25,000 on the leased asset (crane).
+The crane is used wholly for the building of a commercial/ industrial complex.
+Therefore, ABC Sdn Bhd is entitled to an input tax credit of RM 25,000.

 XYZ Sdn.
-Bhd. is a GST registrant who makes both taxable (commercial/industrial buildings) and exempt supplies (residential houses).
-For the relevant taxable period, the exempt supplies amounts to RM2 million and taxable supplies amounts to RM3.5 million.
-Under a financial lease agreement, XYZ Sdn Bhd incurs GST amounting to RM25,000 on the leased asset (crane).
-The crane is used for building both commercial/industrial complex and residential houses.
-Therefore, XYZ Sdn Bhd is entitled to an input tax credit of RM15,909.09
+Bhd. is a GST registered person who makes both taxable (commercial/industrial buildings) and exempt supplies (residential houses).
+For the relevant taxable period, the exempt supplies amounts are RM2 million and taxable supplies amounts are RM3.5 million.
+Under a financial lease agreement, XYZ Sdn Bhd incurs GST amounting to RM 25,000 on the leased asset (crane).
+The crane is used to build both commercial/ industrial complex and residential houses.
+Therefore, XYZ Sdn Bhd is entitled to an input tax credit of RM 15,909.09